Wisdom Teeth Removal During Breastfeeding: Causes & Symptoms

 2. Pain relievers

 You may need pain relieving medicines to get relief from the pain post surgery.
 Consult your dentist to have painkillers that will be safe to have while infant feeding.
 Most painkillers are safe to have while nursing but confirm the medication safety with your dentist.
+Also, confirm the dosage, frequency, and timings with your dentist based on your baby’s breastfeeding schedules.
 The dentist may prescribe Nurofen or Panadol to help in pain management.
 Make sure you breastfeed your baby before you take the painkiller.

 3. Proper rest

 After the dental surgery, you may feel weak and tired, and you may not be in a position to get up and feed your newborn.
-Take rest, and make sure you have people to bring your dear little one to you for the feeds.
+Take rest, and make sure you have people around for baby care and to bring your little one to you for the feeds.

 4. Appropriate diet